-When your retaining wall starts leaning or bulging, it’s more than just an eyesore.
-Left unchecked, it can collapse, leading to costly repairs and potential safety hazards.
+When your retaining wall starts leaning or bulging, it's more than just an eyesore.
+Left unchecked, it can collapse.
+That's a real problem.
+Repair bills for a failed wall can easily reach $5,000 or more, not counting the soil damage and safety risks that come with a sudden failure.
 The good news?
-Many issues can be tackled with simple tools and strategic fixes.
-Whether the problem stems from poor drainage, soil pressure, or construction flaws, this guide will walk you through the process of identifying the issue and resolving it effectively.
+Many issues can be tackled with simple tools and strategic fixes, whether the problem stems from poor drainage, soil pressure, or construction flaws.

 Assess the Damage

 Before grabbing tools, you need a clear picture of the problem.
-Start by measuring the extent of the lean or bulge.
-If the wall is tilted more than two inches or shows cracks wider than half an inch, the damage might require professional intervention.
-For minor issues, a DIY approach can save you hundreds to thousands of dollars.
+Measure everything first.
+If the wall is tilted more than 2 inches or shows cracks wider than half an inch, you're probably looking at professional intervention rather than a weekend fix.
+For minor issues, tackling it yourself can save you anywhere from $300 to several thousand dollars in contractor fees.

 Use a level or plumb line to check the tilt.
-Place the level against the wall and measure the gap.
-A bulge can also be measured by running a straight edge or string line along the wall to see how far it deviates.
+Place the level against the wall and note the gap between the tool and the surface.
+A bulge can also be measured by running a straight edge or taut string line along the wall's face to see how far it deviates from plumb.
 Take note of any areas where soil is spilling out or water is pooling.
-These are signs of drainage problems, which may be the root cause.
+Those aren't cosmetic issues.
+They're signs of drainage problems, which are often the root cause of the whole mess.

 Tip: Document the damage with photos from multiple angles.
 This helps track progress and may be useful if you need professional help later.

-If you suspect drainage issues, inspect the base of the wall.
-Poor drainage often leads to water pressure building up behind the structure.
+If you suspect drainage issues, inspect the base of the wall closely.
+Poor drainage often leads to water pressure building up behind the structure, and even a few inches of standing water can exert hundreds of pounds of force against the wall's face.
 For more on managing drainage, read our beginner's guide to home insulation, which touches on moisture control.

 Improve Drainage Behind the Wall

 Water pressure is one of the most common reasons retaining walls fail.
-Fixing drainage may resolve the issue entirely or prevent further damage after repairs.
-Begin by clearing debris and vegetation from around the wall base.
-If water pools behind the wall, dig a trench along the backside for a French drain.
+Don't skip this step.
+Fixing drainage may resolve the issue entirely or prevent further damage after any structural repairs you make.
+Start by clearing debris and vegetation from around the wall base, then dig a trench along the backside if water pools there.

 To build a French drain, excavate a trench approximately 12 inches wide and 18 inches deep.
-Fill the bottom with gravel, then lay perforated pipe (such as from brands like NDS or ADS).
-Cover the pipe with more gravel and a layer of geotextile fabric to prevent soil from clogging the system.
-Finally, backfill the trench with soil.
+Fill the bottom 4 inches with crushed gravel, then lay perforated pipe from brands like NDS or ADS.
+Cover the pipe with more gravel and a layer of geotextile fabric to prevent soil from clogging the system over time.
+Backfill the trench with soil.

-For walls without existing weep holes, consider drilling new ones using a hammer drill (like DeWalt DWD112 or Bosch 11255VSR).
-Space the holes 4-6 feet apart near the base.
-These small openings allow water to escape, relieving pressure on the wall.
+For walls without existing weep holes, consider drilling new ones using a hammer drill like the DeWalt DWD112 (around $120) or the Bosch 11255VSR.
+Space the holes 4 to 6 feet apart near the base - that's typically 3 to 5 holes on a standard 20-foot wall.
+These small openings allow water to escape, relieving pressure before it can do real damage.

 Improper drainage often compromises other structures, too.
 Check out our guide on air-source heat pumps vs geothermal systems for tips on reducing moisture impact around your home.